Cirrent/ccm_documentation_stage/docs/getting-started-with-the-ccm-development-kit.rst

 4. You should see your device listed on the page.

-.. note:: successful binding of the device to your CIRRENT™ account is required to provision the devices to the AWS developer account using Cloud ID.
+.. note:: You need to first successfully bind your developer kit to your CIRRENT™ account if you want to use CIRRENT™ Cloud ID to automatically provision your developer kit to your AWS account.

 .. _Getting the CCM Connected to Your AWS Account: